Soya chunks manchurian recipe

 - 1 tbsp garlic chopped finely

-- ¼ cup spring onions (green and whites)
+- ¼ cup spring onions or regular onion finely chopped

 - 1 tsp soya sauce (prefer organic or naturally brewed)